-In nocturnal paroxysmal dyspnea, increasing amounts of fluid enter the lungs during sleep and fill small air-filled sacs in the lungs where oxygen is absorbed from the atmosphere.
+In nocturnal paroxysmal dyspnea, increasing fluid enters the lungs during sleep and fills tiny air-filled sacs where oxygen is absorbed from the atmosphere.

-The failed left side of the heart is suddenly unable to match the output of a normal functioning right side, resulting in congestion in the lungs, coughing and wheezing, and sometimes the production of sputum (mucus and other matter, which can be bloody). ).
+The failed left side of the heart is suddenly unable to match the output of a normal functioning right side, resulting in congestion in the lungs, coughing and wheezing, and sometimes the production of sputum (mucus and other matter can be bloody). ).

 We do not know why paroxysmal nocturnal dyspnea occurs so suddenly in patients with left heart failure.

 In addition, pulmonary circulation in patients with congestive heart failure may already be overloaded.
 This condition can be worsened by fluid overload, excess fluid that accumulates in the lower part of the body during the day and moves to the lungs when the patient lies down.
 Pulmonary congestion decreases when the patient lifts the upper part of the body.